issacli-0821/COS_583_Final_Project/assembler/README.md

 ### PDP Assembler
-1. Make
-2. Run bash script with assembly file as argument
+1. Run bash script with assembly file as argument